 A Map of Gosper County, Nebraska contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Gosper County, Nebraska Courthouse Records

 Gosper County, NE Courthouse

 The following dates indicates what vital, land, probate, and court records are in Gosper county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Gosper County Clerk has Marriage Records from 1873.
 The County Clerk is responsible for Marriage Licenses and can also be expected to hold delayed birth registrations.
 Other records of interest to the researcher include military discharges, voter registrations, estray notices, marks and brands, physician’s registers, farm and ranch names, and school registers.

 - Gosper County Register of Deeds has Land Records from 1875.
 The County Register of Deeds is responsible for maintaining and securing the land records of the county.
 The duties include preserving of old land records and maintaining records that have been recorded which include, warranty deeds, mortgages, deeds of trust, plats and any other documents that affect a specific piece of land in the county.